Wishing you knew more about Aboriginal culture? Search no more.

 In 1993 Gavin Jones founded Gavin Jones Communications Vibe out of a deep interest in Aboriginal music which still carries him today.

 "Back then about the only Indigenous band people recognised were Yothu Yindi, and I knew there was so much more.
-So I bit the bullet and started the radio show Deadly Sounds," he reveals . ('Deadly' means 'great, wonderful'.)
+So I bit the bullet and started the radio show Deadly Sounds," he reveals. ('Deadly' in the Aboriginal context means 'great, wonderful'.)

-In 1995 Gavin started publishing about Aboriginal music with the Deadly Vibe magazine.
+In 1995 Gavin started publishing about Aboriginal music with the Deadly Vibe magazine (ceased in 2014 due to lack of funding).

 I never thought [Deadly Sounds] would go as far as it has.
 It just underlines how much our own people—and the rest of Australia—have been starved of legitimate positive images and stories about Indigenous peoples. — Gavin Jones, founder of Deadly Sounds